 For people who want to grow their money risk free, I Bonds and high-yield savings accounts are the best options right now.

-The best accounts are UFB High Rate Savings, Bask Bank, Blue Federal Credit Union, and American First Credit Union.
+The best accounts are UFB Savings, Bask Bank, and Western Alliance.
 All offer a high interest rate with no monthly account fees.

 The second one should be a bank account that earns you the best interest rate for your money.
 That could be any of the high-yield savings accounts listed here that best fits your needs.